Funding opportunity

 Interdisciplinary Assessment College (IAC)

-Applications will be assessed by the Interdisciplinary Assessment College.
+Applications will be assessed by the IAC.

 The IAC members have expertise and experience in interdisciplinary working and are trained specifically for this funding opportunity.
 Further details about the IAC are available on the CRCRM scheme web pages.